nilogm/RPDBCS-explainer/README.md

 # RPDBCS-explainer
-Supplementary material for the article "Explaining Vibration Patterns and Classifications in an Oil Industry Software via Virtual Assistant"
+Supplementary material for the article "Explaining Vibration Patterns and Fault Diagnoses in the Oil Industry via Finetuned Chatbot"

 ## Train Question Templates